LW2904/c/README.md

 # c

+A number of little C programs created mostly to learn the language.
+Most of them are portable but some require GCC and Linux.

 Exercises are taken from the book "The C Programming Language" by K&R, but may be slightly altered in some ways.

 ### fold_lines